-As of September 30, 2022, we had total assets of \$21.5 million, including cash and cash equivalents of \$13.4 million and we had working capital of \$11.8 million.
+As of March 31, 2023, we had total assets of \$23.9 million, including cash and cash equivalents of \$14.7 million and we had working capital of \$11.6 million.
 We had previously capitalized our operations from the June 2017 private placement of approximately \$20.1 million of Series A preferred stock which converted into shares of our common stock concurrent with our IPO in November 2018 and also the IPO which provided us with net proceeds of \$22.0 million.
-In addition, we entered into a Credit Agreement with SWK Holdings in November 2019 whereby we drew a \$5.0 million from the sale of shares of our common stock, and in October 2020.
+In addition, we entered into a Credit Agreement with SWK Holdings in November 2019 whereby we drew a \$5.0 million loan amount at closing and an additional \$2.0 million in August 2020.
 In March and April 2020, we received net proceeds of approximately \$7.8 million from the sale of shares of our common stock, and in October 2020, we received net proceeds of approximately \$21.0 million from a public offering of our common stock at an offering price of \$7.00 per share.
-We believe that our existing funding, revenues from our approved products and additional milestone payments expected to be received in 2022 will be sufficient for at least the next twelve months of our operations.
+We believe that our existing funding and revenues from our approved products will be sufficient for at least the next twelve months of our operations.
 However, our projected estimates for our product development spending, administrative expenses and our working capital requirements could be inaccurate, or we may experience growth more quickly or on a larger scale than we expect, any of which could result in the depletion of capital resources more rapidly than anticipated and could require us to seek additional financing earlier than we expect to support our operations.